1816

 1839

-August 17, 1843
+1843

 1844

-Pardee ordained as a minister
+Pardee was ordained as a minister.

 1850

-Pardee moves from the Western Reserve in Ohio to Posten’s Grove, Cedar County, Iowa
+Pardee moves from the Western Reserve in Ohio to Posten’s Grove, Cedar County, Iowa.

 1852-1853

-He continued to preach in Iowa and Illinois
+He continued to preach in Iowa and Illinois.

 1855

-In June he called a meeting of Christians at the home of Caleb May, his neighbor, on the banks of Stranger Creek.
-There he preached the old-time gospel.
+In June he gathered local Christians for a meetings at the home of his neighbor, Caleb May, on the

-April 30th, 1856
+1856

 1859

-President Abraham Lincoln visits Kansas including Atchison and Leavenworth
+President Abraham Lincoln visits Kansas including Atchison and Leavenworth.

-The Rev. Pardee Butler was a mighty man in debate and a most skillful propagandist.
-He wrote the free-soil constitution for the State of Kansas, and in the eyes of some historians he is identified as the actual founder of the Republican party. …
+free-soil constitution for the State of Kansas, and in the eyes of some historians he is identified as the actural founder of the Republican party.
+His family treasures and anecdote of his return home after an

+oratorical foray.
 “Were there any other speakers?” asked his wife.

 1860